-Combine your hike with a bike ride and vice versa!
-The unique holiday region Mittersill-Hollersbach-Stuhlfelden is ideal for the athletic combination of hiking and biking.
-It's this easy: cycle through the valley, park your bike or e-bike safely, and begin your hike to the summit.
-After your descent, you can comfortably bike back to Schloss Mittersill.
-The castle team will gladly advise you with professional Bike & Hike tips.
+Combine your hike with a bike tour and vice versa!
+The unique vacation region of Mittersill-Hollersbach-Stuhlfelden is ideal for bike & hike.
+It's this easy: cycle through the valley, park your bike safely, and begin your hike to the summit.
+After your descent you can comfortably bike back to Schloss Mittersill.
+The castle team will gladly advise you with professional bike & hike tips.

 Hiking trails in Mittersill-Hollersbach-Stuhlfelden

-You would like to explore the National Park region on your own?
-Hiking in Mittersill-Hollersbach-Stuhlfelden will give you a variety of activity for all tastes and fitness levels.
-Please find below the collection of our personal hiking highlights!
+Would you like to explore the national park region on your own?
+Hiking in Mittersill-Hollersbach-Stuhlfelden will give you a variety for all tastes and fitness levels.
+We have collected some of our personal hiking highlights below.

-The important minerals of the Habachtal’s green sea and the fabled “Venedigermandl” (little Venetians) can be explored on its education and nature trail.
+The important minerals of the Habachtal’s ‘Grüner Boden’ and the fabled ‘Venedigermandl’ can be explored on this education and nature trail.
 The Smaragdweg begins its winding path after the Habachtal bridge through a waterhead area with an extraordinary number of bubbling springs.
-By walking over a footbridge on a big stone block in the middle of the rowdy river Habach one can experience the wildness of the mountain stream up close.
+Walking over the footbridge on a big stone block in the middle of the rowdy river Habach, you can experience the wildness of the mountain stream up close.
 Afterwards, the Smaragdweg leads through gentle, slightly forested pastures.
-A statue there will tell the legend of the Fazenwand.
+A mythical figure will tell the legend of the Fazenwand.

-Enzianhütte: From the Habachtal parking area to the Enzianhütte you should expect to walk for about 1.5 hours - the path is in a very good condition and therefore suitable for strollers.
+Enzianhütte: From the Habachtal parking area to the Enzianhütte you should expect to walk for about 1.5 hours - the path is in very good condition and suitable for strollers.

-Gasthof Alpenrose: From the Habachtal parking area you can reach the Alpenrose on foot in about 2 hour.
+Gasthof Alpenrose: From the Habachtal parking area you can reach the Alpenrose inn on foot in about two hours.